China says to cut power sector emissions by 60 percent by 2020

-China will also reduce annual carbon dioxide emissions from coal-fired power generation by 180 million tonnes by 2020, the official People’s Daily website said.
-It did not give comparison figures or elaborate how it would achieve the result.
+China will also reduce annual carbon dioxide emissions from coal-fired power generation by 180 million tonnes by 2020, according to a statement on the official government website.
+It did not give comparison figures but said the cuts would be made through efficiency gains.

 In Paris, Christiana Figueres, head of the U.N.
 Climate Change Secretariat, said she had not seen the announcement, but linked it to expectations that China’s coal use would peak by the end of the decade.